-Enova's Senior Executive Bonus Plan provides for 75% of the total short-term cash incentive (STI) compensation opportunity, and our Discretionary Bonus Plan provides for 25% of the total STI compensation opportunity (collectively, the 2021 STI plan).
+Enova's Senior Executive Bonus Plan provides for 75% of the total short-term cash incentive (STI) compensation opportunity, and our Discretionary Bonus Plan provides for 25% of the total STI compensation opportunity (collectively, the 2022 STI plan).

-In February 2021, based on the current operating environment, the Compensation Committee agreed to the financial goals being presented quarterly for approval along with the prior quarters' achievement against goals.
-The Compensation Committee determined that the total payout at the end of the year would be based on the average payout as a percent of target for the four quarters and would be presented for approval in January 2022.
-The Compensation Committee approved the quarterly measures and goals on a quarterly basis throughout 2021 along with the threshold, target and maximum opportunities for the awards to be made under the Senior Executive Bonus Plan and the Discretionary Bonus Plan for the 2021 performance period.
-The threshold, target and maximum opportunities, which are set as a percentage of base salary for each NEO, may vary from year-to-year at the discretion of the Compensation Committee.
-The target award amounts for total 2021 STI compensation, as a percentage of base salary, for our NEOs were as follows (threshold and maximum opportunities were 50% and 200% of target, respectively, consistent with 2020):
+In February 2022, the Compensation Committee approved the performance measures and goals along with the threshold, target and maximum opportunities for the awards to be made under the Senior Executive Bonus Plan and the Discretionary Bonus Plan for the 2022 performance period.
+The threshold, target and maximum opportunities, which are set as a percentage of base salary for each NEO, may vary from year to year at the discretion of the Compensation Committee.
+The target award amounts for total 2022 STI compensation, as a percentage of base salary, for our NEOs were as follows (threshold and maximum opportunities were 50% and 200% of target, respectively, consistent with 2021):

+Target as a Percentage

-Name Target Percentage of Base Salary
+Name of Base Salary

-Mr. Fisher 120%
+Mr. Fisher 130%

-Mr. Cunningham 90%
+Mr. Cunningham 100%

 Mr. Chartier 80%

-Mr. Rahilly 65%
+Mr. Rahilly 75%

-The 2021 STI performance measures and goals that were established for the awards made under our Senior Executive Bonus Plan were based on equal weightings of our (i) revenue (2021 Revenue), (ii) earnings before interest, income taxes, depreciation and amortization expenses and foreign currency transaction gain (loss), net (EBITDA), adjusted for certain items, which is a non-GAAP financial measure (2021 Adjusted EBITDA), and (iii) adjusted earnings per share (Adjusted EPS), which is also a non-GAAP financial measure (2021 Adjusted EPS).
+The 2022 STI performance measures and goals that were established for the awards made under our Senior Executive Bonus Plan were based on equal weightings of our (i) revenue (2022 Revenue), calculated in accordance with U.S. generally accepted accounting principles (GAAP), (ii) earnings before interest, income taxes, depreciation and amortization expenses and foreign currency transaction gain (loss), net (EBITDA), adjusted for certain items, which is a non-GAAP financial measure (2022 Adjusted EBITDA) and (iii) adjusted earnings per share (Adjusted EPS), which is also a non-GAAP financial measure (2022 Adjusted EPS).
 Payment of the STI awards granted under our Senior Executive Bonus Plan was subject to achievement of the following performance conditions:

-- Earnings Thresholds: Potential STI awards began to accrue based on formulas set forth in the Senior Executive Bonus Plan once the earnings thresholds for 2021 Revenue, 2021 Adjusted EBITDA and/or 2021 Adjusted EPS set by the Compensation Committee (the Earnings Thresholds) were exceeded. - Earnings Targets: Under the terms of the Senior Executive Bonus Plan, if the earnings targets set by the Compensation Committee for 2021 Revenue, 2021 Adjusted EBITDA and 2021 Adjusted EPS (the Earnings Targets) were achieved, then the NEO would be eligible to receive a cash payment equal to 100% of his or her target award with respect to each such Earnings Target achieved.
+- Earnings Thresholds: Potential STI awards began to accrue based on formulas set forth in the Senior Executive Bonus Plan once the earnings thresholds for 2022 Revenue, 2022 Adjusted EBITDA and/or 2022 Adjusted EPS set by the Compensation Committee (the Earnings Thresholds) were exceeded. - Earnings Targets: Under the terms of the Senior Executive Bonus Plan, if the earnings targets set by the Compensation Committee for 2022 Revenue, 2022 Adjusted EBITDA and 2022 Adjusted EPS (the Earnings Targets) were achieved, then the NEO would be eligible to receive a cash payment equal to 100% of his or her target award with respect to each such Earnings Target achieved.
 If one or more Earnings Targets was exceeded, each NEO was eligible to receive a cash payment in excess of his or her target award with respect to the Earnings Target exceeded calculated in accordance with the formula set forth in the Senior Executive Bonus Plan.

-The aggregate amounts of our quarterly Earnings Thresholds, Earnings Targets and Earnings Maximums for each of 2021 Revenue, 2021 Adjusted EBITDA and 2021 Adjusted EPS were as follows:
+The aggregate amounts of our quarterly Earnings Thresholds, Earnings Targets and Earnings Maximums for each of 2022 Revenue, 2022 Adjusted EBITDA and 2022 Adjusted EPS were as follows:

-2021 STI performance measures
+2022 STI performance measures

-Threshold (\$) Target (\$) Maximum (\$)
+Threshold (\$) Target (\$) Ma

-2021 STI Adjusted Revenue 1,102.2 million 1,224.7 million 1,469.5 million
+2022 Revenue 1,427.4 million 1,586.0 million 1,903.2 million

-2021 STI Adjusted EBITDA 253.0 million 316.1 million 442.7 million
+2022 Adjusted EBITDA 351.2 million 439.0 million 614.6 million

-2021 STI Adjusted EPS 3.42 4.26 5.97
+2022 Adjusted EPS 5.58 6.97 9.76

-Our actual 2021 Revenue was \$1.208 billion.
+Our actual 2022 Revenue was \$1.736 billion.

-Our actual 2021 Adjusted EBITDA was \$473.0 million, which is comprised of the following (in thousands):
+Our actual 2022 Adjusted EBITDA was \$442.8 million, which is comprised of the following (in thousands):

-21 Adjusted EBITDA
+22 Adjusted EBITDA

-Net income from continuing operations \$ 256,295
+Net income from continuing operations \$ 207,424

-Depreciation and amortization expenses (1) 35,362
+Depreciation and amortization expenses 36,867

-Interest expense, net (1) 75,929
+Interest expense, net 115,887

-Foreign currency transaction loss (gain) (1) 372
+Foreign currency transaction loss 645

-Provision for income taxes 80,087
+Provision for income taxes 65,150

-Stock-based compensation expense 21,179
+Stock-based compensation expense 21,950

 Adjustments:

-Transaction-related costs (2) 1,424

-Equity method investment income (2,953)
+Equity method investment income (1) (6,435)

-Other nonoperating expenses (3) 1,970
+Other nonoperating expenses (2) 1,321

-Lease termination and cease-use loss (gain) (4) 3,336

-2021 Adjusted EBITDA \$ 473,001
+2022 Adjusted EBITDA \$ 442,809